Motor Carrier Services Division

-Email can be used for: 32J Permit Application Submittals, 32J questions and 32J notifications.
+The following email address will be used for: 32J Permit Application Submittals, 32J questions and 32J notifications.
 Required Information needed for 32J notifications are: Name, Permit Number, time and date of move and contact number that you can be reached at.

 The Motor Carrier Services Division (MCS) protects Montana's and the Federal Government's investment in Montana's highway system and ensures the safety of the traveling public through uniform regulation of the commercial motor carrier industry and enforcement of all state and federal commercial motor carrier laws, rules, and regulations.